apmoore1/language-model/README.md

 ``` bash
 python dataset_analysis/to_sentences_tokens.py ../amazon amazon
 ```
-Based on the [data statistics](./dataset_analysis/README.md) we are going to further filter the Yelp sentences dataset so that it only includes sentences that are at least 3 tokens long.
+Based on the [data statistics](./dataset_analysis/README.md) we are going to further filter the Amazon sentences dataset so that it only includes sentences that are at least 3 tokens long.
 We will also restrict the maximum sentence length to 50 as there are so few review sentences greater than this (2.48%).
 To do this run the following command:
 ``` bash
 python dataset_analysis/filter_by_sentence_length.py ../amazon yelp_sentences 3 50
 ```